How to provide bushes for nesting birds

 Find out how to attract birds into your garden all year round.

 Attracting birds to your garden is easy: supplement naturally available food with bird food, and watch them flock in!
-Remember to keep feeders and tables clean, so the birds stay healthy and disease-free, and position your feeders in a relatively open area away from predators - the birds will feel safer and visit more!
+Remember to keep feeders clean, so the birds stay healthy and disease-free, and position your feeders in a relatively open area away from predators - the birds will feel safer and visit more!

 Make sure food is available at all times as birds have different needs throughout the year, such as feeding young